8299232037/ClientRegister/README.md

 # Project_1
 Client Solution
-This Project is build by JAVA. oracle Database used in this project.
+This Project is build by using JAVA. oracle Database used in this project.
 This Project is may used for various types of Client Registration.